When will cruises sail again? Here’s where the industry stands one year later.

 “Future orders and technical instructions will address additional activities to help cruise lines prepare for and return to passenger operations in a manner that mitigates covid-19 risk,” the agency said.
 Instructions for agreements with ports and local health authorities, the next phase, are expected to be out soon.

-But even once more information is available, cruise lines still have to go through a lengthy process of operating simulated test voyages and getting approval to take passengers on sailings.
+But even after more information is available, cruise lines still have to go through a lengthy process of operating simulated test voyages and getting approval to take passengers on sailings.

 When they start sailing again, cruise companies have said they will start slowly.